iridakos/iridakos.github.io/_posts/2018-02-28-bash-programmable-completion-tutorial.markdown

   - todo-gtk-plus-ruby-tutorial
 ---

-I recently worked on creating a bash completion script for a project and I enjoyed it very much.
+I recently worked on creating a bash completion script for [one of my toy projects](https://github.com/iridakos/goto) and I enjoyed it very much.
 In this post I will try to familiarize you with the process of creating a bash completion script.

 ## What is bash completion?